nim-lang/Nim/doc/manual.rst

               | (FLOAT_LIT | DEC_LIT | OCT_LIT | BIN_LIT) ['\''] FLOAT64_SUFFIX

-As can be seen in the productions, numerical constants can contain underscores for readability.
+As can be seen in the productions, numeric literals can contain underscores for readability.
 Integer and floating-point literals may be given in decimal (no prefix), binary (prefix ``0b``), octal (prefix ``0o``), and hexadecimal (prefix ``0x``) notation.